stevebuik/om-next-ideas/README.md

 run tests in in cljs

-    lein doo
+    lein doo ; TODO
 or

-    manually via devcards
+    manually via devcards ; TODO

 run full-stack figwheel

     (user/go) from repl

+and then browse localhost:8080

 run devcards

+    ; TODO

 ## Ideas

 - cljc all the things (only the react components and the app init ns are cljs)
+    - everything except the view layer can be tested on the jvm
     - easier to run CI tests for client code (lein test vs lein doo)
-    - easier to run integration tests of client and server when server is clj
+    - easier to run integration tests of client and server when server is clj e.g. datomic
 - separation of concerns: using msgs for mutations from view components
     - msgs translated into parse mutations by a "controller" ns because...
     - views should only know about rendering and sending back user events (called messages)